 It’s not all about phone calls.
 Music aficionados want call clarity and oomph when they aren’t on a conference.
 That’s a different product qualification entirely, and it’s not without tradeoffs on the call side.
 Not surprisingly, a brand with a fairly legendary musical pedigree slides in to take the top spot.
 The best wireless earbuds for music and phone calls are from Beats by Dre.
 The brand brings musical pedigree to the table without skimping on call quality.

-BeatsX Wireless Bluetooth Earbuds – Out of stock at Amazon.com
+BeatsX Wireless Bluetooth Earbuds – at Amazon.com

 Music and calls sound booming.
 All Beats headphones have been engineered and tuned to make music sound better.
 BeatsX are no exception.
 The high and low frequencies are particularly loud, cutting through noisy environments.
 You can hear callers easily, and that goes doubly for music.
 Your favorite tracks will have richness and depth not found in other wireless earbud products.